Peracetic acid: Production

 Peracetic acid is always sold in solution as a mixture with acetic acid and hydrogen peroxide to maintain its stability.
 The concentration of the acid as the active ingredient can vary.

 Uses

-The United States Environmental Protection Agency first registered peracetic acid as an antimicrobial in 1985 for indoor use on hard surfaces.
+The United States Environmental Protection Agency first registered peracetic acid as an antimicrobial in 1986 for indoor use on hard surfaces.
 Use sites include agricultural premises, food establishments, medical facilities, and home bathrooms.
 Peracetic acid is also registered for use in dairy and cheese processing plants, on food processing equipment, and in pasteurizers in breweries, wineries, and beverage plants.
 It is also applied for the disinfection of medical supplies, to prevent biofilm formation in pulp industries, and as a water purifier and disinfectant.
 Peracetic acid can be used as a cooling tower water disinfectant, where it prevents biofilm formation and effectively controls Legionella bacteria.
-A trade name for peracetic acid as an antimicrobial is Nu-Cidex.
+Nu-Cidex is the trade name for a brand of antimicrobial peracetic acid.